Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         </details>

 -   [Hu, Yuhan](https://www.politics.ox.ac.uk/person/yuhan-hu), and **Eddy S. F. Yeung**.
-"Principled Opposition to Violence: The Legitimacy Premium of Nonviolent Protests across Regime Types."
+"Democracy, Autocracy, and Foreign Public Response to Protester Violence."
     -   <details>

         <summary>Abstract:</summary>

-        Regime type is one of the most important and well-studied variables in political science.
-Yet despite extensive scholarship on nonviolent resistance, no research to date has examined whether and how regime type shapes the legitimacy of protest violence.
-We develop moral and rationalist logics to theorize that violent protests may suffer less popular backlash from international audiences when directed against autocracy than against democracy.
-Contrary to theoretical expectations, our harmonized experiments in the US and UK reveal that individuals do not judge violent protests differently across regime types.
-Compared to nonviolent tactics, violent tactics garner substantially lower public support and significantly boost the legitimacy of state repression, regardless of the political system under which the protest took place.
-Mechanism analyses reveal that people do not view violence as more morally justified or strategically effective in autocracies.
-These findings offer novel microfoundational evidence of nonviolence’s legitimacy premium in resistance movements.
+        How do international publics react to protester violence?
+International support plays an important role in shaping protest trajectories, yet surprisingly little is known about how <em>foreign</em> public opinion responds.
+We develop moral and rationalist mechanisms to argue that violent protests may suffer less popular backlash from international audiences when directed against autocracies than against democracies.
+Contrary to theoretical expectations, our harmonized experiments in the US and UK reveal that individuals do not judge foreign violent protests differently across democracies and autocracies.
+Compared to nonviolent tactics, violent tactics garner lower foreign public support and boost the international legitimacy of state repression among foreign democratic publics, regardless of the political system under which the protests take place.
+These findings offer microfoundational evidence of how the nonviolent legitimacy premium operates internationally, demonstrating that the appeal of nonviolence travels across borders and regime types.

         </details>

 -   [Gandhi, Jennifer](https://www.jennifergandhi.com), and **Eddy S. F. Yeung**.
 "Identifying Backsliding: The Influence of Comparisons on Americans’ Assessments of Subnational Democracy."